Smithsonian/swarm-firmware/doc/swarm_network_registers.md

 * `sync/control`

+    - control[31] is the "ARM SOWF" bit (0x80000000).
+This bit needs to be set on all ROACH2's pretty close to each other (within one SOWF cycle).
+      The internal SOWF generator synchronizes to the first external SOWF pulse after a rising edge of this bit.

+    - control[30] is the "ARM 1PPS" bit (0x40000000).
+This bit needs to be set on all ROACH2's pretty close to each other (within one 1PPS cycle).
+      The internal SOWF generator synchronizes to the first external 1PPS pulse after a rising edge of this bit.

     - control[29] is the "Arm MCNT" bit (0x20000000).
 This bit needs to be set on all ROACH2's pretty close to each other (within one sync cycle).
       The MCNT counter resets on the first sync pulse after a rising edge of this bit.

+    - control[0] is the "SOWF/1PPS" select bit (0x000000001).
+This bit
+      specifies which ADC provides SOWF and which ADC provides 1PPS.
+If it is a `0`, then SOWF is expected via ADC0 and 1PPS is expected via ADC1.
+If it is a `1`, then 1PPS is expected via ADC0 and SOWF is expected via ADC1.

 # Network-related Scope Configuration